Updated

 1. Data Privacy Issues

-Unauthorized access to sensitive patient information can lead to breaches of confidentiality,causing distress and potential harm to patients.
+However, the disadvantage of AI in healthcare is its unauthorized access to sensitive patient information can lead to breaches of confidentiality, causing distress and potential harm to patients.
 Ensuring robust data security measures is paramount to protect patient privacy.

 2. Security Breaches